reddvid/my-hugo-site/content/post/2021/06/obs-27-is-here/index.md

 ## Undo & Redo

 At last!
 No more annoyances when you just ACCIDENTALLY move something on the canvas.
 Undo and redo is here for every change you do in your sources and scenes - not sure for all filters though.
-And that’s 5000 actions.
+And that's 5000 actions.

 Though I mostly use OBS for game streaming (no facecam), I move things around only to notice that it was not the source I wanted to move!
 This surely helps users out and always had been the most requested feature.

 ## Files, where?

 Version 27 also added a missing files window prompt on launch that allows us to relocate or ignore the missing files.
-Nice addition so we don’t go start streaming only to have the files missing.
+Nice addition so we don't go start streaming only to have the files missing.

 {{< figure src="/images/06-21/obs/obs_missing_files_warning.png" caption="Missing Files Warning Window" width="80%" >}}